International Wire Transfer Fees & How to Avoid Them in 2025

 International bank transfers allow you to send or receive money anywhere in the world.
 But how much do international bank transfers really cost?

-The true cost of international transfers can be pretty tricky to work out, as several different fees can apply every time you send a payment overseas.
+The true cost of international wire transfers can be pretty tricky to work out, as several different fees can apply every time you send a payment overseas.
 Plus, the costs can vary based on the provider you pick, the destination, the currencies involved and how fast you need your money to arrive.

-This guide runs through the fees to look out for when sending an international bank transfer, including a comparison of some major Canadian banks against specialist services Wise and OFX.
-Picking a specialist like Wise, TorFX or OFX can be a smart way to avoid some of the costs involved with sending money overseas with a bank - and may mean your money arrives faster too.
+Picking a specialist like Wise or OFX can be a smart way to avoid some of the costs involved with sending money overseas with a bank - and may mean your money arrives faster too.

 How much does it cost to transfer money internationally?